martinmicunda/ansible-role-nodejs/README.md

 Example Playbook
 ----------------

-Add `mm.nodejs` to your roles and overwrite default vars (optional) in your playbook file.
+Add `martinmicunda.nodejs` to your roles and overwrite default vars (optional) in your playbook file.

     - hosts: all
       roles:
-         - role: mm.nodejs
+         - role: martinmicunda.nodejs
       vars:
          - nodejs_version: "0.10.31"